 There are definitely more than 3 things we wished our clients knew before they start any renovation works with us.
 But let's at least start somewhere basic yet important not to skip.

 To offer some background information about our company.
-Ben Teo, Kate Deng and Ken Lee are the creative brains behind Mr Shopper Studio.
+Kate Deng and Ken Lee are the creative brains behind Mr Shopper Studio.
 We're a company that specialize in not only design consultation, home renovations and also interior decoration and styling.
 Most of the portfolios you've seen thus far are 95% fully furnished by us before handing over to client.

 We are particularly good at creating luxurious modern interiors in HDB flats, Condominiums and more and more Landed projects (some conservation houses in Singapore too, pending photoshoot at point of writing).